bcgov/healthgateway/Tools/RedisLoader/README.md

 ### Prerequisites

-1. have `redis-cli` installed globally.
+1. Have `redis-cli` installed globally.
 2. Ensure you have redis running (at the time of writing this should be in docker).

 ### Steps

-1. Using terminal (WS2L on Windows)
+1. Using terminal (WSL2 on Windows)
 2. Navigate to the directory this readme is located in.
-3. Execute all `*.redis` file within data folder using the following command:
+3. Execute all `*.redis` files within data folder using the following command:
     - `redis-cli -h localhost -p 6379 < ./data.redis`

 ### Extension

-You can either keep adding new redis-cli commands directly to the `data.redis` file, or add new files and repeat step 3 for each file.
+You can either keep adding new redis-cli commands per line directly to the `data.redis` file, or add new files and repeat step 3 for each file.

 ## References